DBozhinovski/darko.io-public/src/contents/the-case-for-agency-devex.md

 To summarize, avoid being tone-deaf towards the community.
 Do what developers like.

 On the flip side, be active in and encourage your colleagues to participate in community events that have nothing to do with the agency itself.
-Indirectly, this also affects your company's perception of talent and culture.
+Indirectly, this also affects how your company's talent and culture are perceived.
 It can go a long way in attracting like-minded individuals as potential collaborators.
 Additionally, sharing your knowledge and findings helps establish the agency as an authority on the topics presented.

 ### Doing live streams